paddywball/BDD21/README.txt

 # Post Implementation

-Model yeilds one csv file for each processor used to run Fluidity_Optimize_Parallel.py
+Model yields one csv file for each processor used to run Fluidity_Optimize_Parallel.py

 Headers (i.e., first row) for all but one of the csv files should be removed